DBCDK/rje/README.md

     - `value` the value this choice will return to the program in the `mui.form`.
 - `button` is a clickable button with the following attributes:
     - `fn` the Mui Callback function to invoke when the button is pressed.

-## Module loader `xmodule.js`

-The module system is designed, such that modules can be used unaltered in the browser, in LightScript, and also with the CommonJS module system.

-Modules are defined like this:

-    require("xmodule").def("$YOUR_MODULE_NAME", function() {
-        ... require("...") ...
-        ... exports.... = ...
-    });

-Loading `xmodule` adds the following objects to the global scope:

-- `require("$YOUR_MODULE_NAME")` used for loading a module
-- `exports` - before loading a module, this will be created as an empty object.
-Properties set on this object will be available when the module is `require`d.

-It also does work to ensures that we are running in a sane JavaScript environment, - it loads `es5-shim` and `JSON` if we are on an old browser/js-engine.

-When defining your module, `$YOUR_MODULE_NAME` should be the same as the name of the file containg the module.
-Also notice that if your module `require`s a module that is not loaded yet, `require` will throw an exception to stop execution of your module, load the required module, and then try to reinitialise your module by calling its function again, - thus exceptions from require should not be caught.

 ## JsonML support `jsonml.js`